patroni/patroni/docs/replica_bootstrap.rst

 If a ``recovery_conf`` block is defined in the same section as the custom bootstrap method, Patroni will generate a ``recovery.conf`` before starting the newly bootstrapped instance.
 Typically, such recovery.conf should contain at least one of the ``recovery_target_*`` parameters, together with the ``recovery_target_timeline`` set to ``promote``.

+If ``keep_existing_recovery_conf`` is defined and set to ``True``, Patroni will not remove the existing recovery.conf file if it exists.
+This is useful when bootstrap from a backup with tools like pgBackRest that generate the appropriate recovery.conf for you.

  .. note:: Bootstrap methods are neither chained, nor fallen-back to the default one in case the primary one fails